 Colleges, School and Institutes

-Alice began working with the Biostatistics group within the Institute of Applied Health Research at the University of Birmingham as a Research Fellow in October 2009 and later became a Lecturer in Medical Statistics.
+Alice began working with the Biostatistics and Test Evaluation Research Group (TERG) within the Institute of Applied Health Research at the University of Birmingham as a Research Fellow in October 2009 and later became a Lecturer and then a Senior Lecturer.

 Alice is involved with many exciting research projects.
 Her work is diverse, covering methodological problems, test research and a variety of public health issues.
 The focus of her research is test evaluation, specifically the use of tests to monitor progressive and recurrent disease and studies of biological variability.

-Alice enjoys teaching and interacting with students, with her responsibilities spanning many courses.
-Predominately, her teaching duties involve communicating statistical ideas to a non-statistical audience.
-Alice is involved with teaching both undergraduate and postgraduate students and leads the statistics module on the Medicine and Surgery (MBChB) Graduate Entry Course (GEC).
+Alice is the biostatistics team teaching lead.
+She is involved with teaching both undergraduate and postgraduate students and leads the statistics module on the Medicine and Surgery (MBChB) Traditional and Graduate Entry Course (GEC).

 - PhD in Medical Statistics, University of Birmingham, 2019